pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```
-In this case the user will obtain the results of the fit for each of the Morris step and a matrix containg the coordinate of the hyperspace of the starting guess assicioted to each fit.
 ###   ODE Model Selection

 The user can use the model selection function to use AIC (or AICc) to identify the best model to fit a specific kinetics.
-We start defining the list of the models and the upper and lower bounds of the parameters of each one:
+We start defining the list of the models and the upper and lower bounds of the parameters:

 ```julia
 # Models candidates and their parameter bounds